 If you want to engage your audience you need to consider who they are.
 Do they have laptops and business cell phones?
 Are they sedentary or always working outdoors?
 You need to adapt the idea collection phase based on their preferred method if you want to obtain more proposals.

-Engagement can also be increased by keeping scores.
+Rewarding behavior with points and leaderboards increases engagement as well.
 Allocate points for participation and interaction to recognize the most involved talent.
 You can expect some delighted HR leaders with this method as well, as it quickly sheds light on involved employees.

 Transform ideas into projects to confirm feasibility with all stakeholders